Ultimate Guide To Famous Landmarks and Attractions in Germany

 12. Harburg Castle, Harburg

-The town of Harburg is famous for one thing, its 11th century Harburg Castle.
-Harburg Castle is my kind of castle.
-It’s one of the most impressive medieval castles in Germany and a mandatory stop on the Romantic Road.
+The town of Harburg is renowned for its magnificent 11th century Harburg Castle.
+This castle is an absolute gem, standing as one of Germany’s most impressive medieval fortresses and an essential stop along the Romantic Road.

 Address: Burgstraße 1, 86655 Harburg